 11 Things to Do Before Listing Your Home That Are Worth the Effort

 A few months from now, or maybe sooner, you plan to sell your house.
-And you can think of a million things to do before listing your home that might lead to a better offer: swap out the damaged laminate for tile, repaint certain rooms to match the rest of the house or fix the landscaping.
+And you can think of a million things to do before listing your home that might lead to a better offer: swap out the damaged laminate for tile, repaint certain rooms to match the rest of the house, or fix the landscaping.
 The more you think about it, the more the mental to-dos mount.

 1. Purge the house of clutter

 As early as a few months before you list, start decluttering your home.
-When you think about your kids’ toys and art projects, old bathroom toiletries, and stacks of mail, you might realize you’ve been holding onto many items that could be re-homed or discarded.
-Decluttering these can help you get your house ready for the market.
+When you think about your kids’ toys and art projects, old bathroom toiletries, and stacks of mail, you might realize you’ve been holding onto many items that could be rehomed or discarded.

 “Buyers are usually looking forward to a new lifestyle, not just new walls and doors,” says Kendall Rodesiler, top real estate agent in Toledo, Ohio.
 “So, if we show them a lifestyle that just feels like clutter and chaos, they’re not going to be interested.”

-Follow these steps to get started:
+Follow these steps to get started on purging your home of clutter:

 • Clear countertops and miscellaneous items on the floor.

-• Pare down the items displayed on open shelving, mantels, and walls.
-Store family photos in a safe spot and remove sports memorabilia and knick-knacks.
+• Store family photos in a safe spot and remove sports memorabilia and knick-knacks.

 • Sort through old stacks of mail, paperwork, pens, and notepads cluttering up places like the kitchen and home office.
 Shred sensitive documents you don’t need.